artgon/artgon.github.com/_posts/2013-08-01-introducing-objectify-scala.md

 This is the question I always ask myself when I see a new framework posted on Hacker News.
-I'm not going to offer you a sales pitch but rather talk about the benefits that we've observed in the last year.
+I'm not going to offer you a sales pitch but rather a point-form list of benefits that we've observed in the last year.

 - It's very simple -- there's no magic and less than 1000 lines of code
 - Single Responsibility and Encapsulation -- many small classes that are